 So simple just follow these steps.

-- Step 2- Heat the oil.
-Now add the olive oil to a skillet and bring the heat to medium high.
+Heat the oil.
+Now add the olive oil to a skillet and bring the heat to medium-high.
 Then add the chicken.

-- Step 3- Cook and let it rest.
-Cook the chicken on both sides, then transfer it to a plate and cover it with foil to rest.
+Cook and let it rest.
+Cook the chicken on both sides, then transfer it to a plate and cover with foil to rest.

-- Step 5- Add the pesto and chicken.
-Now add the pesto and chicken back in.
+Add the pesto and chicken.
+Now add the pesto sauce and chicken back in.
 Stir until everything is combined.
-Add more pesto on top of the chicken if you prefer more.

 For best results follow these tips

-- Add Vegetables: Enjoy this Pesto Chicken with diced zucchini, red bell pepper, red onions, asparagus, spinach, or green beans for a healthier, veggie-filled dish.
+- Add vegetables: Enjoy this healthy dish with diced zucchini, red bell pepper, red onions, asparagus, spinach, or green beans for a healthier, veggie-filled dish.

 - Try grape tomatoes: Grape tomatoes aren’t as juicy as cherry, but they can easily substitute in this recipe.